ZhooL/TSX_EnhancedVehicle/README.md

 ## what this mod does
 * when the game starts, it changes all "motorized" and "controllable" vehicles on the map to default settings: wheel drive mode to "all-wheel (4WD)" and deactivation of both differentials
+* add a shuttle shift functionality. if enabled you have to select a driving direction and vehicle will only drive in that direction if acceleration key is pressed
+* on HUD it displays a indicator display for shuttle shift status
 * on HUD it displays damage values in % for controlled vehicle and all its attachments
 * on HUD it displays fuel fill level for Diesel and AdBlue and the current fuel usage rate<br>
 **NOTE: in multiplayer games all clients, except the master, won't display fuel usage rate due to GIANTS Engine fail**